fizista/micropython-umqtt.robust2/README.rst

 of many steps required to make your app robust, and majority of those steps lie on *your application* side.
-With that in mind, any realistic application would subclass umqtt.robust2.MQTTClient class and override delay() and reconnect() methods to suit particular usage scenario.
+With that in mind, any realistic application would subclass umqtt.robust2.MQTTClient class and override add_msg_to_send() and reconnect() methods and will use the socket_timeout/message_timeout parameters to suit particular usage scenario.
 It may even happen that umqtt.robust2 won't even suit your needs, and you will need to implement your "robust" handling from scratch.